Matt-Jones-Developer/ultimate_password_generator/README.md

 When you first load the page, it will offer a tip to click the log-in button to add a username.
 Once your name is stored to the cache, it will remember it.
 To change it again, just press 'log-in' button again.

-To create a new password, hit the 'get started' button.
+To create a set of password options, hit the 'Choose Options' button.
 You will be presented with a series of prompts (as per the brief criteria) that refine your password length, what types of characters you want to include and some helpful user feedback alerts.

 Once complete, you hit the GENERATE button - the password generated will be printed to the textfield, ready for you to copy and paste using the copy to clipboard button.

-As another UX feature, I wanted the user to be able to quick copy the password, using the '+' icon - I am really happy with the UX flow on this and feel that whilst alerts and prompts wouldn't be my first choice, they work quite well and it's fun to use.
+As another UX feature, I wanted the user to be able to quick copy the password, using the '+' icon - I am happy with the UX flow on this and feel that whilst alerts and prompts wouldn't be my first choice, they work quite well and it's fun to use.
+I feel undecided about the addition of the 'choose options' button and may remove it.

 Please open main.js within the scripts folder to view my JS code.
 You can also see my working.js for all the tinkering and coding revisions I made to reach my solutions.